 By Fabian Cambero

-(Reporting by Fabian Cambero; Writing by Dave Sherwood Editing by Alistair Bell)
+(Reporting by Fabian Cambero; Writing Adam Jourdan; Editing by Sandra Maler)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.